KimoriWasTaken/ValheimEndgame/README.md

 ## To-Do List:
 - Fix Desyncs
+   - Waiting for Network mod updates
 - Optimize Valheim Legends balancing
+   - Damage seems minimal at first and overpowered once leveled
 - Add Backpacks to the loottable
+   - They deserve it
 - Optimize Boss difficulty
+   - They should be a challange at first and when you have to farm them
 - Serpent isn't scary enough
    - Either boats get oneshot or they are indestructable...
 - Add another Endgame difficulty spike